nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap_cleanup.rst

 * User's ownCloud home folder
 * User's corresponding entry in ``oc_storages``

-There are two prequisites for LDAP User Cleanup to operate:
+There are two prerequisites for LDAP User Cleanup to operate:

 1. Set ``ldapUserCleanupInterval`` in ``config.php`` to your desired check interval in minutes.
 The default is 51 minutes.